mph-/lcapy/doc/tutorial.rst

    10.0⋅Heaviside(t)

-The I attribute is a directory of the currents through all the components in the circuit.
+The branch voltages are stored in a directory indexed by component name.
 For example, the current through the voltage source Vs is:

    >>> pprint(cct.I['Vs'])
    0.1